 By Stewart Truelsen

-Stewart Truelsen is a food and agriculture freelance writer and a regular contributor to the Focus on Agriculture series.
+Stewart Truelsen, a food and agriculture freelance writer, is a regular contributor to the Focus on Agriculture series.

 Disclaimer: Articles featured on Oregon Report are the creation, responsibility and opinion of the authoring individual or organization which is featured at the top of every article.